 Store the jam in a cool, dry place for up to one year.
 Then, once opened, keep it in the refrigerator for up to one month.

 HOW TO BE CONFIDENT YOUR JAM WILL SET:

 To do the cold plate method, place a small plate in the freezer when you begin cooking your jam.
 When your jam has reached a rolling boil and boiled for 5 minutes, take a teaspoon amount of jam out and put it on the cold plate.
 Let it rest for 10 to 15 seconds, then tilt the plate.
 If the jam runs down the plate, it needs to be cooked a little longer.
-Return the plate to the freezer and cook the jam for 10 additional minutes.
+Return the plate to the freezer and cook the jam for ten additional minutes.
 Then do the cold plate test again.
-The jam may move a little, but it should not run down the plate.
+The jam may move a little but should not run down the plate.

 It’s best to use organic limes for this recipe.
 You are adding the limes, rind, and all to the jam and cooking them.
 You don’t want anything on your lime skin that isn’t good for you.

 - 2 1/2 cups granulated sugar